How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 The Roman Amphitheater also happens to be located in an excellent area of town and is within walking distance of many great shops and restaurants.
 Some places not to be missed include Rainbow Street, Santee Alley, and the numerous sweet shops that sell Nafee.

+While you’re here, be sure to visit an upstairs cafe for a great view of the street below.
+At these establishments, you can typically try hookah and order one of the city’s great fizzy fruit juices.
 For cocktails, head into a hotel or fancier restaurant in the more touristy areas.
-Alcohol is not served in most establishments as this is primarily a Muslim country but most hotels catered to foreigners have fantastic alcohol selections.
+Alcohol is not served in most establishments as this is primarily a Muslim country, but most hotels catered to foreigners have fantastic alcohol selections.

-Finally, don’t leave without grabbing a shawarma at Reem – even the locals stand in this queue, which is located just down the street from the Intercontinental Amman.
+Finally, don’t leave without grabbing a shawarma at Reem—even the locals stand in this queue, which is located just down the street from the Intercontinental Amman.

 Check Out the Souks

-Amman is home to several Souks or local markets, where you’ll find a variety of handmade goods, including jewelry, pottery, rugs, and spices.
+Amman is home to several souks, or local markets, where you’ll find a variety of handmade goods, including jewelry, pottery, rugs, and spices.
 While the city’s traditional souk is only open on Saturdays, other markets spread throughout Amman sell goods all week long.
 One of the most popular is the Gold Souk, which is known for its incredible gold and silver jewelry.

 Visit the Blue Mosque